asmaa-ali2016/VMK-mer/README.md

 - `-o <path>`: Output file path (directory). default is the current working directory.
 - `--outfmt <TSV|XML>`: specifies the output file format (`TSV` or `XML`).
 The default mode will keep both files.
+- `--outfile <str>`: The output file name without extention.
+The default value is "vmkmer-results".
 - `-h|--help`:  show the help message (manual) of the tool and exit.
 - `--version`:   show program's version number and exit.